 Banana Matcha Energy Bites

-This healthy Banana Matcha Energy Bites recipe is a favorite breakfast and on the go snack to fuel you up with the goodness of Matcha green tea and all the superfoods.
-They’re perfectly sweetened and flavored with bananas—so no sugar added at all.
-Slightly crispy on the outside and ultra chewy on the inside--it tastes better than any energy bar and energy ball you buy from the store!
-Add in your favorite nuts and dried fruits, and you’ve got yourself a power boosting ultra satisfying sweet treat that you can feel GOOD about!
+These Banana Matcha Energy Bites are a favorite breakfast and on-the-go - snack to fuel you up with the goodness of Matcha green tea and all the superfoods.
+They’re naturally sweetened and flavored with bananas—so no sugar added at all.
+Slightly crispy on the outside and ultra chewy on the inside, these are so much better than any store-bought granola bar!

-- 1 cup of oats (any type, any size)
+- 1 cup oats any type, any size

-- 1 cup of seeds ( One type of a combo—I used a combo of flax seeds, quinoa seeds, sunflower seeds, chia and sesame seeds)
+- 1 cup seeds one type of a combo—I used a combo of flax seeds, quinoa seeds, sunflower seeds, chia and sesame seeds

-- 1 cup of nuts ( One type or a combo— I used walnuts, pecans, hazelnuts and almonds)
+- 1 cup nuts one type or a combo— I used walnuts, pecans, hazelnuts and almonds

 - 2 bananas

-- 2 tablespoons of almond butter ( or peanut butter or coconut oil)
+- 2 tablespoons almond butter or peanut butter or coconut oil

-- 2 1/2 teaspoons of Aiya Cooking Grade Matcha Green Tea Powder
+- 2 1/2 teaspoons Matcha Green Tea Powder

 - Preheat the oven to 375 degrees F.

 - In a parchment lined baking sheet, place the oats, seeds and nuts.
-Toast them for 10 mins.
+Toast them for 8-inch mins.
 Leave the oven on.

 - Remove the tray from the oven and place the oat mixture in a large bowl and add the cranberries into that bowl too.

-- In the meantime, in a food processor, place the bananas, almond butter, vanilla, flax powder and Aiya matcha green tea powder until smooth.
+In the meantime, in a food processor, place the bananas, almond butter, vanilla, flax powder and green tea powder until smooth.

 - Add the Matcha mixture into the oat mixture and toss it very well.

-- ***if you’re making the no bake energy balls, use this mixture as it is, take golf size pieces and roll them between your hands into balls.
+If making no-bake energy balls, use this mixture as it is, take golf size pieces and roll them between your hands into balls.
 Refrigerate the energy balls for at least 1 hour to firm up.

 - If you’re making the energy bars, take the oat mixture and press it into a parchment lined 8 inch baking pan.
 Press the oat mixture well with your hands to make sure it’s intact.
 Bake the pan for 25-35 minutes until the mixture is golden on top and crispy on the edges.